Kajabi/dse_challenge/README.md

   Please include with it a statement identifying the problem/task you’re solving and the approach you are taking to solve it.
 - Please do not spend more than a few hours on the challenge; we are happy to see progress on a solution and not necessarily a finished one.
   If indeed your solution is “work in progress” please be sure out outline what steps you would take next in order to finish the task.

+With a coded solution please submit your work by adding `@philschanely` (https://github.com/philschanely) as an authorized "owner" of your solution's repository.
+Then on your solution PR add `@philschanely` as a reviewer.
+We'll take it from there to ensure folks at Kajabi can review your work.

 ## About Thyme's Current Setup